Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Constraints-of-Thought Framework for Guided Search

 \subsection{Task Planning}

-We frame task planning as a Partially Observable Markov Decision Process (POMDP) $(\mathcal{S}, \mathcal{A}, T, r, \Omega, \gamma, H)$, where the agent must generate a finite-horizon action sequence based on partial observations and domain knowledge.
-At each step, the agent selects a sequence of actions $(a_0, \dots, a_{H-1})$ to maximize a reward function.
-The state space, $\mathcal{S}$, captures all relevant information about the environment .
-The action space, $\mathcal{A}$, contains all actions available to the agent in a given state.
-A history trajectory, $h_t$, is defined as the sequence of observations and actions up to time $t-1$, i.e., $h_t = (o_0, a_0, o_1, a_1, \dots, o_{t-1}, a_{t-1})$.
+We formulate task planning as a finite-horizon Markov Decision Process (MDP) $(\mathcal{S}, \mathcal{A}, T, r, \gamma, H)$, where the agent generates an action sequence over a horizon of length, $H$, to maximize cumulative reward.
+The state space, $\mathcal{S}$, captures the relevant environment configuration, and the action space, $\mathcal{A}$, contains the actions available to the agent.
+The transition function, $T$, defines how actions change the state, and the reward function, $r$, evaluates the quality of decisions.
+A trajectory is defined as $(s_0, a_0, s_1, a_1, \dots, s_{H-1}, a_{H-1})$, where each action is selected to optimize the expected return.

-The transition dynamics, $T$, determine how states evolve in response to actions, varying by domain, i.e. they may be stochastic or deterministic depending on the dynamics of the domain.
-The evaluation function or reward, $r$, serves as an evaluation measure of the generated output’s utility, which can be derived from a state-based fitness function or from external evaluators..
-In contrast, for CAD and arithmetic domains, $r$, is approximated using LLM evaluations of code validity or solution correctness.
-The discount factor, $\gamma$, balances immediate and future rewards.
+The transition dynamics $T$ determine how states evolve in response to actions and may be stochastic or deterministic depending on the domain.
+The reward function $r$ evaluates the utility of generated outputs, which can be computed from domain-specific fitness functions or external evaluators.
+In CAD and arithmetic domains, $r$ is approximated using LLM-based judgments of correctness.
+Importantly, these LLM evaluations provide soft scoring among already feasible candidates, while feasibility itself is enforced by the symbolic constraints used during search.
+The discount factor $\gamma$ balances immediate and future rewards.
+Rather than solving for an optimal policy, $\pi^*$, the planner constructs an action sequence $(a_0, \ldots, a_{H-1})$ that maximizes cumulative reward given by Eq.~\ref{eq:r}-\ref{eq:F}.

-Rather than solving for an optimal policy $\pi^*$, we approach planning as an online search problem, where the agent aims to construct an action sequence $(a_0, \ldots, a_{H-1})$ that maximizes cumulative reward given by Eq.~\ref{eq:r}-\ref{eq:F}, where, $1\{\cdot\}$, is an indicator function that equals 1 if the generated action satisfies the constraints and 0 otherwise, and, $F(s,a)$, is a task-specific evaluation function.
+In these equations, $z_1$ denotes the Risk fitness function (Sec.~\ref{Fitness_function}), while $z_2, \dots, z_n$ represent task-specific evaluation functions for other domains using LLM-as-a-Judge scoring mechanisms.
+The indicator function $\mathbf{1}\{\cdot\}$ enforces constraint satisfaction by excluding infeasible actions, while $F(s,a)$ provides a task-specific evaluation signal used to rank feasible candidates.